Oussama Idrissi: Sevilla

 On 5 October 2020, Idrissi signed for Sevilla until 2025.
+He made his debut for the Andalusians on 21 November 2020 in a 4–2 La Liga win over Celta, replacing Joan Jordán in the 81st minute.
+On 15 December 2020, Idrissi made his first start for the club in a 3–0 away victory against Ciudad de Lucena in the Copa del Rey, providing an assist for Luuk de Jong.

-Ajax (loan)
+Loan to Ajax

-On 31 January 2021, the final day of the winter transfer window, it was reported that Idrissi joined Ajax on a 6-month loan spell.
+On 31 January 2021, the final day of the winter transfer window, it was reported that Idrissi had joined Ajax on a six-month loan spell.

-Cádiz (loan)
+Loan to Cádiz

 On 20 January 2022, Idrissi joined Cádiz on loan until the end of the season.

-Feyenoord (loan)
+Loan to Feyenoord

 On 27 July 2022, Idrissi joined Feyenoord on loan until the end of the 2022–23 season.
+He made his debut for the club on 7 August 2022, the first matchday of the 2022–23 Eredivisie campaign, replacing Patrik Wålemark in the 65th minute of a 5–2 away win over Vitesse.
+On 18 September 2022, Idrissi scored his first goal for Feyenoord, opening the score in the third minute of an eventual 4–3 league loss to PSV.

+Pachuca

+On 18 September 2023, Idrissi joined Liga MX club Pachuca on a one-year contract.

 International career

 Idrissi has represented the Netherlands at various youth levels.
 He was called up by the Moroccan senior team in November 2018, and he declared his international allegiance to Morocco in February 2019.
-In March 2019 he was cleared by FIFA to represent Morocco.
-He made his debut for Morocco national football team on 22 March 2019 in an Africa Cup of Nations qualifier against Malawi, as a starter.
+In March 2019, he was cleared by FIFA to represent Morocco.
+He made his debut for the Morocco national football team on 22 March 2019 in an Africa Cup of Nations qualifier against Malawi, as a starter.